PrefectHQ/prefect-recipes/prefect/flows/dbt/rerun-models-from-failure/README.md

 # Handle dbt model failures

 When running a suite of dbt models, sometimes a few models will fail due to exogenous circumstances (e.g. network issues, improper authorization, etc).
 A robust data pipeline uses retries to mitigate intermittent errors, but retrying all models just to retry a few failed models can be expensive and time intensive.
 Fortunately, we can create a Prefect flow that can rerun only failed models when a dbt run fails.
-This make our data pipeline robust as well as efficient.
+This makes our data pipeline robust as well as efficient.

+Using this recipe will allow for intelligent retries in the following scenarios:
+- Connection timeouts with a database
+- Another dbt job is interacting with the same table as the current job and causing concurrency issues at the database level
+- Missing permissions to interactive with tables/schemas
+    - Requires manually updating permissions before restarting flow

 # Prerequisites